-The Corporation's fleet continues to monitor fuel sulphur levels in accordance with Emission Control Area and Fleet Averaging requirements and remains in compliance with all requirements.
-The Corporation's highly efficient Equinox Class ships, each equipped with exhaust gas scrubbers, will satisfy the air emission rules.
-The Corporation's other vessels are capable of using lower sulphur fuels to satisfy air emission rules, although the cost and availability of low sulphur fuels may be a risk.
+The Corporation's fleet continues to monitor fuel sulphur levels in accordance with Emission Control Area (ECA) and Fleet Averaging requirements and remains in compliance with all requirements.
+The Corporation's highly efficient Equinox Class ships are equipped with exhaust gas scrubbers designed to satisfy the air emission rules.
+The Corporation's other vessels are capable of using lower sulphur fuels to satisfy air emission rules, although the cost and availability of low sulphur fuels may be a risk in the future.